metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_klusterlet_v1_manifest.md

 Optional:

+- `bootstrap_kube_configs` (Attributes) BootstrapKubeConfigs defines the ordered list of bootstrap kubeconfigs.
+The order decides which bootstrap kubeconfig to use first when rebootstrap.
+When the agent loses the connection to the current hub over HubConnectionTimeoutSeconds, or the managedcluster CR is set 'hubAcceptsClient=false' on the hub, the controller marks the related bootstrap kubeconfig as 'failed'.
+A failed bootstrapkubeconfig won't be used for the duration specified by SkipFailedBootstrapKubeConfigSeconds.
+But if the user updates the content of a failed bootstrapkubeconfig, the 'failed' mark will be cleared. (see [below for nested schema](#nestedatt--spec--registration_configuration--bootstrap_kube_configs))
 - `client_cert_expiration_seconds` (Number) clientCertExpirationSeconds represents the seconds of a client certificate to expire.
 If it is not set or 0, the default duration seconds will be set by the hub cluster.
 If the value is larger than the max signing duration seconds set on the hub cluster, the max signing duration seconds will be set.
 - `cluster_annotations` (Map of String) ClusterAnnotations is annotations with the reserve prefix 'agent.open-cluster-management.io' set on ManagedCluster when creating only, other actors can update it afterwards.
 - `feature_gates` (Attributes List) FeatureGates represents the list of feature gates for registration If it is set empty, default feature gates will be used.
 If it is set, featuregate/Foo is an example of one item in FeatureGates: 1.
 If featuregate/Foo does not exist, registration-operator will discard it 2.
 If featuregate/Foo exists and is false by default.
 It is now possible to set featuregate/Foo=[false|true] 3.
 If featuregate/Foo exists and is true by default.
 If a cluster-admin upgrading from 1 to 2 wants to continue having featuregate/Foo=false, he can set featuregate/Foo=false before upgrading.
 Let's say the cluster-admin wants featuregate/Foo=false. (see [below for nested schema](#nestedatt--spec--registration_configuration--feature_gates))
 - `kube_api_burst` (Number) KubeAPIBurst indicates the maximum burst of the throttle while talking with apiserver of hub cluster from the spoke cluster.
 If it is set empty, use the default value: 100
 - `kube_apiqps` (Number) KubeAPIQPS indicates the maximum QPS while talking with apiserver of hub cluster from the spoke cluster.
 If it is set empty, use the default value: 50

+<a id="nestedatt--spec--registration_configuration--bootstrap_kube_configs"></a>
+### Nested Schema for `spec.registration_configuration.bootstrap_kube_configs`

+Optional:

+- `local_secrets_config` (Attributes) LocalSecretsConfig include a list of secrets that contains the kubeconfigs for ordered bootstrap kubeconifigs.
+The secrets must be in the same namespace where the agent controller runs. (see [below for nested schema](#nestedatt--spec--registration_configuration--bootstrap_kube_configs--local_secrets_config))
+- `type` (String) Type specifies the type of priority bootstrap kubeconfigs.
+By default, it is set to None, representing no priority bootstrap kubeconfigs are set.

+<a id="nestedatt--spec--registration_configuration--bootstrap_kube_configs--local_secrets_config"></a>
+### Nested Schema for `spec.registration_configuration.bootstrap_kube_configs.local_secrets_config`

+Optional:

+- `hub_connection_timeout_seconds` (Number) HubConnectionTimeoutSeconds is used to set the timeout of connecting to the hub cluster.
+When agent loses the connection to the hub over the timeout seconds, the agent do a rebootstrap.
+By default is 10 mins.
+- `secret_names` (List of String) SecretNames is a list of secret names.
+The secrets are in the same namespace where the agent controller runs.

 <a id="nestedatt--spec--registration_configuration--feature_gates"></a>
 ### Nested Schema for `spec.registration_configuration.feature_gates`